 Mason City, St. John’s

-The following congregations participated partially in 2024, either by attending a training or participating in a community event:
+The following congregations are or have participated partially, either by attending a training or participating in a community event:

 Des Moines, St. Paul’s Cathedral